Penile Cancer Support Service – Scotland

 Working in partnership

-As we develop the service in Scotland, we will be working closely with NHS Urology and Oncology Consultants and Clinical Nurse Specialists at the two Penile Cancer specialist centres – the Beatson Cancer Centre in the West of Scotland and the Western General Hospital in Edinburgh, to make sure we put the needs of patients at the heart of our service delivery.
+We are continuing to work with NHS Urology and Oncology Consultants and Clinical Nurse Specialists at the two Penile Cancer specialist centres – the Beatson Cancer Centre in the West of Scotland and the Western General Hospital in Edinburgh, to make sure we put the needs of patients at the heart of our service delivery.

 As restrictions ease these organisations hope to offer us practical support such as venues and co-facilitation for our support groups and health professional training sessions.